 (2) Non-response bias: Non-response bias in surveys occurs when a randomly sampled individual cannot be contacted or refuses to participate in a survey.
 For example, spam and unsolicited mail filters remove an individual from the possibility of receiving an invitation to participate in a survey, which can bias results.
 It is important to validate sufficient responses occurred across all list that make up the study pool.
 Hence, we reviewed the final results to ensure that no single list of respondents that made up the participant pool dominated the final results.

 Another potential non-response bias is due to lack of language translation.
-In fact, we learned this during the 2010 Wilson Research Group study.
+In fact, we learned this during the 2012 Wilson Research Group study.
 The study generally had good representation from all regions of the world, with the exception of an initially very poor level of participation from Japan.
 To solve this problem, we took two actions: (1) we translated both the invitation and the survey into Japanese, (2) we acquired additional engineering lists directly from Japan to augment our existing survey invitation list.
 This resulted in a balanced representation from Japan.
-Based on that experience, we took the same approach to solve the language problem for the 2012 study.

 (3) Stakeholder bias: Stakeholder bias occurs when someone who has a vested interest in survey results can complete an online survey multiple times and urge others to complete the survey in order to influence the results.
 To address this problem, a special code was generated for each study participation invitation that was sent out.
 The code could only be used once to fill out the survey, preventing someone from taking the study multiple times, or sharing the invitation with someone else.

 2010 Study Bias